DanielBMarkham/Info-Ops/manuscript/chapter7.md

 Now that we have our lists, what next?
 You can't build a Mars Colony using a few lists of stuff.
 And we've already established that we're not going to be turning lug wrenches.
 Our job is at the Business and Meta Abstract levels.
 So what do we do?

 What we do is develop out the detail in our lists until we're ready to spin off some **Business Realized** chunks of work to other groups.
+This is called modularization.
 And to do that, we have to talk about adding and working with details in our three buckets: Behavior, Structure, and Supplementals.